Click to add text...

 Secret Agent Man entered the Billboard chart on March 19, 1966 where it stayed for 11 weeks climbing the top ten to #3.
 (7) Later, in 1966, Rivers switched gears from live performances to studio recordings featuring covers of current ballads.
 His first studio album Changes featured a Rivers-penned ballad Poor Side Of Town, which became his only #1 record.
 When the dust settled, Rivers had placed 29 songs on the Billboard Hot 100 from 1964-1978.
 (7) During that same period, the album charts list 16 of his LP’s—three of them reaching gold status.
 (6)

-This is the opening to the TV series Secret Agent.
+This is the opening and closing theme to the TV series Secret Agent.

 Judy Garland introduces Johnny Rivers on the May 26, 1966 appearance on The Hollywood Palace.

 1) Johnson, Eric, Monterey County Weekly, Johnny Rivers created a lot more than ‘Secret Agent Man,’ April 12, 2007.
 Link.